pvalle6/ImageJ_Automated_Macro/README.md

 Script to convert TIF to JPEGs with ImageJ
 1. Copies Parent Folder to renamed Parent Folder
 2. Recursively Searches and runs Image Conversion Macro on TIF
-3. PSaves images to folder
+3. Saves images to folder
 Final is UNIX/MACOS compatible

 autocontrast.py